Tet Offensive: Suspicions and diversions

 Despite all the warning signs, however, the allies were still surprised by the scale and scope of the offensive.
-According to ARVN Colonel Hoang Ngoc Lung the answer lay with the allied intelligence methodology itself, which tended to estimate the enemy's probable course of action based upon their capabilities, not their intentions.
+According to ARVN Colonel Hoang Ngoc Lung the reason was allied intelligence methodology itself, which tended to estimate the enemy's probable course of action based upon their capabilities, not their intentions.
 Since, in the allied estimation, the communists hardly had the capability to launch such an ambitious enterprise: "There was little possibility that the enemy could initiate a general offensive, regardless of his intentions."
 The answer could also be partially explained by the lack of coordination and cooperation between competing intelligence branches, both South Vietnamese and American.
 The situation from the U.S. perspective was summed up by an MACV intelligence analyst: "If we'd gotten the whole battle plan, it wouldn't have been believed.
 It wouldn't have been credible to us."
 The Tet offensive would later be used in a textbook at West Point as an example of "an allied intelligence failure to rank with Pearl Harbor in 1941 or the Ardennes offensive in 1944."
 Lieutenant Colonel Dave R. Palmer: Current Readings in Military History.

-From early to late 1967, the U.S. command in Saigon was perplexed by a series of actions initiated by the PAVN/VC in the border regions.
+From early to late 1967, the U.S. command in Saigon was perplexed by a series of attacks initiated by the PAVN/VC in the border regions.
 On 24 April a U.S. Marine Corps patrol prematurely triggered a PAVN offensive aimed at taking Khe Sanh Combat Base, the western anchor of the Marines' defensive positions in Quảng Trị Province.
 For 49 days during early September and lasting into October, the PAVN began shelling the U.S. Marine outpost of Con Thien, just south of the Demilitarized Zone (DMZ).
 The intense shelling (100–150 rounds per day) prompted Westmoreland to launch Operation Neutralize, an intense aerial bombardment campaign of 4,000 sorties into and just north of the DMZ.

 On 27 October, an ARVN battalion at Sông Bé, the capital of Phước Long Province, came under attack by an entire PAVN regiment.
 Two days later, another PAVN regiment attacked a U.S. Special Forces border outpost at Lộc Ninh, in Bình Long Province.
-This attack sparked a ten-day battle that drew in elements of the U.S. 1st Infantry Division and the ARVN 18th Division and left 800 PAVN troops dead at its conclusion.
+This attack sparked a ten-day battle drawing in elements of the U.S. 1st Infantry Division and the ARVN 18th Division and left 800 PAVN troops dead at its conclusion.